Nowodzek/essays/README.md

-.ve-header "Felix Gonzalez Torres' simplisity" cc:963be1d2-0045-4cff-bd20-8edb6b30dd84 Cuban Born American artist Felix Gonzalez Torres is known for his simple art that has depth to every piece.
+.ve-header "Felix Gonzalez Torres' simplisity" cc:963be1d2-0045-4cff-bd20-8edb6b30dd84 Cuban Born American artist Felix Gonzalez Torres is known for his straightforward art that has depth to every piece.
+His art invites viewers into a new space where the viewer can interract and take a part of the instilation home.

 .ve-media https://api.artic.edu/api/v1/artworks/152961/manifest.json